udacity/CarND-LaneLines-P1/writeup_template.md

 ![alt text][pipelineOutputs]

 I classified detected lines into left and right groups using slope criteria.
 I assumed lines belonging to the left lane line had slopes between 0.3 and 0.8 and those for the right lane line between -0.3 and -0.8.
 Note that this method caused some trouble on the curved road in the challenge video!
 I then filtered the lines around the median, returning a subset of the lines that fell within 0.05 of the median slope and 50 pixels of the median intercept.
 I then experimented with fitting a line, quadratic, or spline to the filtered lines.
 I found that the linear fit did a pretty good job of highlighting the lanelines.
 A quadratic fit or a spline with a slope prior near the bottom of the screen would allow for curved lane lines.
 Finally, I drew line segments between the fitted points on the original image.
 When drawing the lane lines, I started the line at the bottom of the image and extended the line upward to the last detected line segment (rather than to a fixed height on the image or the furthest visible point of the road).
 Although this makes the line appear to jump up outward on the road in spurts, I feel showing the lines this way more accurately reflects the data going into the line calculation.
+The output of my pipeline on the "solidWhiteRight" and "solidYellowLeft" videos is shown below.

+![alt_text][solidWhiteRight]
+![alt_text][solidYellowLeft]

 ### 2. Identify potential shortcomings with your current pipeline